FRRouting/frr/doc/developer/feature-branch.rst

 Providing a common Git reference will ease cooperation between partners.
 Indeed, it is hard to synchronise independent Git Repo.
-Only main FRR GitHub repo are known by everybody and private forks to create Pull Request are not known by everybody.
+Only main FRR GitHub repo is known by everybody and private forks to create Pull Request are not known by everybody.
 In addition, there no space on FRR web site or wiki to publicly announce that someone is working on a given feature.
-FRR community is, in general, aware about the development of a feature when Pull Request is published, which is be too late for good cooperation.
+FRR community is, in general, aware about the development of a feature when Pull Request is published, which is too late for good cooperation.

 Feature Branch characteristics
 ------------------------------